Ordina-Group/cursus-docker/slides/markdown/basics.md

 `http://< your-docker-machine-ip >:8080/`
 - You might need a Ctrl-F5
 - Verify that your new ```index.html``` is in place
-- Once done hit Ctrl-c (in the terminal) to stop the container
+- Once done hit Ctrl-C (in the terminal) to stop the container

 ### Running a web server with custom content (3/3)